paritytrading/nassau/README.md

 Nassau implements NASDAQ transport protocols on the JVM.

-You can use Nassau to connect to NASDAQ and other network endpoints that use NASDAQ transport protocols.
+You can use Nassau to connect to NASDAQ, SIX Swiss Exchange, and other network endpoints that use NASDAQ transport protocols.
 You can also use it to provide your own services using these protocols.

 Nassau requires Java Runtime Environment (JRE) 7 or newer.